Furry Healers: How Dogs Enhance Mental Health and Aid Therapy

 The Impact of Dogs on Mental Health

-Exploring the Mental Health Benefits of Owning a Dog
+How Dogs Enhance Mental Health: The Benefits of Owning a Dog

 Stress Reduction and Anxiety Relief